asdacosta/Everything-GitHub/README.md

 # Shell & GitHub

+## Project Origin
+Personal project.

+## Project Objective
-Personal project that aims to learn about everything in GitHub and Shell.
-It shows some of the terms and commad I use regularly.
+Aims to learn about everything in GitHub and Shell.
+It shows some of the terms and command I use regularly.

+## Project Relevance
+The project made me grasp the fundamentals and concepts in GitHub and Shell.
+I practiced with each command via mini projects to solidify all that I learnt.

+## Intended Audience
+Developers, users, and recruiters.

 ## Technologies
 * `Ubuntu` in Terminal
 * `VS Code`
 * `Vi` text editor

+## How To Get Started (Developers & Users)
+Users should go through the notes, `git_notes` and `shell_notes`, to grasp the concepts before tackling the practical aspect: creating each script in `linux_shell` directory that performs the respective function as shown in the table below.

-## Files In `linux_shell`
+## Files In `linux_shell` Directory
 The following are executable shell scripts.
 To run script in command line:
 ~~~
 ./script_name